-BIT 5414 Production and Operations Management in a Global Environment (Required Core Course)
+BIT 5414 Operations Management in a Global Environment (Required Core Course)

 This course deals with the analysis of the role of operations management in modern organizations.
 Emphasis is placed on the interaction of production and operations management with other functional systems in an organization.

 BIT 5474 Computer-Based Decision Support Systems

 This course explains the characteristics, use, and development of decision support systems (DSS) within the context of other business information systems.
 The process of designing and implementing decision support systems in business is discussed from both theoretical and practical standpoints.
 Students will learn various ways of measuring the success of DSS implementation as well as the difficulties associated with all such measures.
 Students will learn to use common software tools to develop a simple DSS and will learn to use the Internet as a decision-making and productivity tool.

 BIT 5494 International Operations and Information Technology